 What does the thyroid do?

-The thyroid is a gland located in your dog's neck which produces essential hormones that work to regulate your dog's body temperature and metabolism.
+The thyroid is a gland located in your dog's neck that produces essential hormones that work to regulate your dog's body temperature and metabolism.
 If your dog's thyroid produces too much or not enough of these hormones serious health issues can result.

 What causes hyperthyroidism in dogs?

-Hyperthyroidism is a very serious but relatively rare condition in dogs, which typically results from thyroid carcinoma, (an aggressive and fast growing cancer of the thyroid).
+Hyperthyroidism is a very serious but relatively rare condition in dogs, which typically results from thyroid carcinoma, (an aggressive and fast-growing cancer of the thyroid).

 What are the symptoms of hyperthyroidism in dogs?